Code-By-Amit/Chat-Hub/README.md

 ## 💖 Thank You!
 Thank you for checking out ChatHub.

-We hope you enjoy using it as much as i enjoyed building it.
+I hope you enjoy using it as much as i enjoyed building it.
 Happy chatting! 🚀